 Creating a community of educated girls and connecting to certified medical advice and help when required

 Daily status and education

 Alongside the animated explanatory videos, Meri Body’s users can engage with the app on a daily basis through the menstrual cycle tracker and other tools that allow for a powerful personal experience.

 Education within the app focuses on topics like body science, periods, contraception, fertility, family planning, sexuality and reproduction.

 Learn and get help from local organisations all across India

-Meri Body will partner with India’s extensive network of social enterprises – especially those involved in women’s health.
+Meri Body is partnering with India’s extensive network of social enterprises – especially involved with women's reproductive healthcare.

 Join a community of empowered and educated women

 Peer support is crucial to Meri Body’s success.
-Localised centres will be used to spread knowledge of the app and grow communities of empowered and educated women.
+Localised centers are spreading knowledge of the app and grow communities of empowered and educated women.

 of the population is younger than 35 years, more than 50% of citizens are younger than 25 years (48,5% are women)